yassouali/fast.ai_notes/cutting_edge_DL/lecture10.md

 opt_fn = partial(optim.Adam, betas=(0.7, 0.99))
 ```

-And after creating our model, as per usual we are going to use discriminative learning rates for different layers, fine tune our model, and then unfreeze the whole model and training for some additionnal time, and we end up with state of art resutls in IMDB dataset, and the main advantage is that we can use only a small portion of the dataset to get competitive resutls.
+And after creating our model, as per usual we are going to use discriminative learning rates for different layers, fine tune our model, and then unfreeze the whole model and training for some additional time, and we end up with state of art resutls in IMDB dataset, and the main advantage is that we can use only a small portion of the dataset to get competitive resutls.